TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.pcjb/README.md

 A very simple Habit Tracking console app.
 Exercise by [The C# Academy](https://www.thecsharpacademy.com)

 ## Usage
-### Execute the app
+### Execute the App
 ```
 HabitTracker.pcjb$ dotnet run
 ```
-If the app executes for the first time, it creates a SQLite database file 'HabitTracker.db' in the same directory where the app was started.
+If the app executes for the first time, it creates an SQLite database file 'HabitTracker.db' in the same directory where the app was started.
 After the app has started, you will see the main menu:

+### Main Menu
 ```
 1 - Add new habit
 2 - Select habit